Balokole: Characteristics and beliefs

+Impact and legacy

+The Balokole Revival addressed what was perceived as a spiritual malaise within East African Christianity.
+By 1947, when Uganda's first indigenous bishop was appointed, the movement had become instrumental in confronting spiritual challenges within the church.
+The movement's influence extended far beyond Uganda, with its reverberations continuing to impact Christianity across East Africa and beyond.

+The Balokole movement's emphasis on personal salvation, public confession, and moral renewal fundamentally changed the landscape of Protestant Christianity in East Africa.
+It demonstrated the capacity for indigenous African Christianity to generate its own revival movements while working within established denominational structures.

 The Balokole in Uganda are not only of the East African Revival Movement but also the Pentecostal born again Christians who have their Sunday or daily prayers from Pentecostal churches which are headed by Pastors, who at times are called 'Bishops'.
 The born again Christians of the East Africa Revival Movement rooted from the early Church Of Uganda Protestants who were termed as 'sleepy' christians.
 The East African Revival Movement Born Again Christians are today referred to as the 'Abalokole Abazukuffu' meaning 'Awake Born Agains'.
 They still do carry on their regular services from the anglican church but do fellowship from designated areas where there is normally an elder in the faith.